prioritizr/oppr/docs/reference/add_gurobi_solver.md

 - numeric_focus:

-  `logical` should extra attention be paid to verifying the accuracy of numerical calculations?
+  `integer` value denoting how much extra attention be paid to verifying the accuracy of numerical calculations?
+Acceptable values include 0, 1, 2, or 3.
 This may be useful when dealing with problems that may suffer from numerical instability issues.
-Beware that it will likely substantially increase run time (sets the Gurobi NumericFocus parameter to 3).
-Defaults to TRUE.
+Beware that setting greater values will likely increase run time.
+Defaults to 0.

 - verbose: